-Do you plan to utilize ads to create a hyper-targeted campaign or a Lookalike audience of your current members?
+Do you plan to utilize ads to create a hyper-targeted campaign or a Lookalike audience of your current clients?
 All of these points are essential not only to choosing what platforms you use and how to show up online, but to your marketing efforts as a whole!

 Determine your resources